Maleick/byvalver/assets/docs/BAD_BYTE_FRAMEWORK_DESIGN.md

         return 0;
     }

-    // Only handle if no bad characters if (has_bad_chars_insn(insn)) {
+    // Only handle if no bad bytes if (has_bad_chars_insn(insn)) {
         return 0;
     }